SimonaRoxanaNegri/simonaroxananegri/README.md

 #### I am a passionate junior web developer
 I am a person with an open mind to the news that surround me.
 I like to accompany my passion for design with that for technology and its respective programming languages.

-Skills: VUE.JS / REACT.JS / JS / HTML / CSS / PHP / LARAVEL / MYSQL / C# / .NET
+Skills: VUE.JS / REACT.JS / JS / HTML / CSS / PHP / LARAVEL / MYSQL / C# / .NET / MSS - MICROSOFT SQL SERVER

 - 🔭 I’m currently working on this page.